Accelerating a restarted Krylov method for matrix functions with randomization: Theory

 In terms of computational complexity, forming the new basis vector $\vec{w}_{k + 1}$ requires $O(N)$ operations, while the cost of sketching $\vec{w}_{k + 1}$ (line 7) depends on the choice of $\mat{S}$.
 For a sparse sign matrix with $d = O(m)$ and $\zeta n$ nonzeros, the sketch $\mat{S} \vec{w}_{k + 1}$ can be constructed in $O(\zeta n)$ time.
 Orthogonalizing the sketch $\mat{S} \vec{w}_{k + 1}$ (lines~8-11) requires $O(dm) = O(m^2)$ operations and updating the vector $\vec{w}_{k + 1}$ (line 12), an additional $O(nm)$ operations.
 Overall, the time complexity of Algorithm \ref{code:rand_arnoldi} is $O(N~+~\zeta nm~+~m^3~+~nm^2)$.

-The key difference here is that at each iteration $k$, Algorithm \ref{code:arnoldi} has to interact twice with $\mat{W}_k$ to orthogonalize the basis, while Algorithm \ref{code:rand_arnoldi} only needs to interact with $\mat{W}_k$ once.
+The key difference here is that at each iteration $k$, Algorithm \ref{code:arnoldi} requires 2 passes over the basis $\mat{V}_k$, while Algorithm \ref{code:rand_arnoldi} only needs a single pass over the full basis $\mat{W}_k$ after orthogonalizing the sketch $\mat{SW}_k$.
 Therefore, if $\mat{A}$ is very sparse, Algorithm \ref{code:rand_arnoldi} is expected to be up to twice as fast compared to the standard Arnoldi procedure \cite{balabanov_randomized_2022}.
-Moreover, the orthogonalization of $\mat{S W}_k$ can be done in lower precision, further improving the performance of the randomized algorithm.